Management and Corporate Governance - MSc

 English language requirements for international applicants

-International students will be required to have achieved IELTS 7 or equivalent.
+International students will be required to have achieved IELTS 7 (with no contributing band at less than 6.0) or equivalent.

 Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.

 Students who have achieved relevant professional or postgraduate qualifications MAY be granted exemptions from modules on the course, in accordance with the University's accreditation of prior learning (APL) policy.
 Students should contact the Course Director if they wish to apply for exemptions.

 Careers & opportunities